nsarode/llm_rag_chatbot/Readme.md

 # Setup

 - Follow conda env setup instructions from [LangChain Basics](https://github.com/nsarode/langchain_basics/blob/main/Readme.md) for OpenAI (it will be commented out since in that repo I was trying out Google's Gemini - genai)
-- Depending on your system, you may have to install `Docker`, `docker-compose`
+- Depending on the system, you may have to install `Docker`, `docker-compose`

 ```bash
 conda activate llm